CachyOS/website/src/content/post/2023-happy-new-year.md

 ---
-title: Recap 2023, Plans for 2024 and Happy new year
+title: Happy new Year, CachyOS Recap 2023 and Plans for 2024
 excerpt: Happy new Year from CachyOS and thank you
 category: Information
 tags: